monkrus/kohya_lora_training/README.md

 >    5.4 Training Config.
 Only change *train_batch_size* to 2 and let it run.

 >    :watch: Run the 5.5 Start Training section.
-It might take 40 minutes.
+It might take 40 minutes.Your files should be save in your Google Drive in your LoRA folder.Let`s now get to the next step.

+> **Cagliostro Colab UI settings to choose and run:**
+Download your LoRA files and upload to stable-diffusion-webui -> model -> LoRA files.